 7. Experience Polynesia San Diego Style at Bali Hai Restaurant

-The award-winning Bali Hai restaurant is an especially unique place to dine in Point Loma, as it provides diners with a fully immersive Polynesian culture experience, from the decor to the dishes.
+The award-winning Bali Hai restaurant is an especially unique place to dine in Point Loma, as it provides diners with a fully immersive Polynesian cultural experience, from the decor to the dishes.

 The restaurant dates all the way back to 1954 when it first opened on Shelter Island.
 Bali Hai’s founding helped preserve the island’s tiki temple, which remains in place to this day as one of the world’s biggest original tiki temples.